The Bulk-boundary Correspondence in Non-Hermitian Hopf-link Exceptional Line Semimetals: Introduction

-One interesting property in non-Hermitian systems is the skin effect, which states that all the eigenstates with OBC can be localized at one side of the lattice.
+One interesting property in non-Hermitian systems is the skin effect\cite{Xiong_2018,yoshida2019mirror,PhysRevB.99.201103,hofmann,yi2020nonhermitian,PhysRevLett.124.086801} which states that all the eigenstates with open boundary conditions (OBC) can be localized at one side of the lattice.
 Unlike the extended Bloch states in Hermitian cases \cite{yao2018edge}, the emergence of these skin modes in non-Hermitian cases indicates the breakdown of the bulk-boundary correspondence.
 A theorem has been proposed to determine whether there are skin modes and whether the bulk-boundary correspondence of a non-Hermitian system is broken \cite{zhang2019correspondence}.
-It claims that the nonzero winding number of PBC spectrum $\nu_{E}$ with respect to any reference energy $E_{b}$ on the complex energy plane requires the existence of skin modes in corresponding OBC system, and vice versa \cite{zhang2019correspondence}.
-It has also been suggested that the bulk-boundary correspondence in non-Hermitian systems may be captured by using GBZ instead of the normal Brillouin zones \cite{yao2018edge}.
+It claims that the nonzero winding number of periodic boundary conditions (PBC) spectrum $\nu_{E}$ with respect to any reference energy $E_{b}$ on the complex energy plane requires the existence of skin modes in corresponding OBC system, and vice versa \cite{zhang2019correspondence}.
+It has also been suggested that the bulk-boundary correspondence in non-Hermitian systems may be captured by using generalized Brillouin zones (GBZ)s instead of the normal Brillouin zones \cite{yao2018edge}.